OpenCyphal-Garage/libcyphal/docs/design/readme.md

 };
 ```

-If `ITxSocket::send` returns false indicating that the socket is not ready to accept writes, the implementation would normally register this ocurrence internally and then register the socket's file descriptor for writing via `IPollSet::output` at the next `IRunnable::run`, or via `IMultiplexer::add`, depending on which proposal is chosen.
+If `ITxSocket::send` returns false, indicating that the socket is not ready to accept writes, the implementation would normally register this occurrence internally and then register the socket's file descriptor for writing via `IPollSet::output` at the next `IRunnable::run` or via `IMultiplexer::add,` depending on which proposal is chosen.
 This behavior ensures that write polling will only be performed if there are pending transmissions.
 In the first case (the stateless case with `IPollSet`), one potential limitation to be aware of is that in the following call sequence, the pending transmission becomes delayed by one `run` cycle:

 - Initially, no pending transmission is registered (no data to send).
-- `run` is called, no pending transmission is registered so `output` is not called.
+- `run` is called, but no pending transmission is registered, so `output` is not called.
 - `send` is called and the socket is found to be not ready to accept writes.
 Output polling is needed.
 - The main loop is blocked on IO until the next `run` service cycle.
 However, the IO multiplexor is unaware of the fact that there is data waiting to be sent, which results in an unnecessary transmission delay.